The Relational Bottleneck as an Inductive Bias for Efficient Abstraction

-This implementation of the relational bottleneck yields the same benefits observed in others: the Abstractor learns relational patterns faster than the Transformer, and displays better out-of-distribution generalization of those patterns~\cite{altabaa2023abstractors}\footnote{Although, as noted in the introduction, there is evidence that the standard Transformer architecture can learn to perform relational tasks (e.g., in the case of large language models~\cite{webb2023emergent}), this requires considerable amounts of data.
-Experiments comparing the standard Transformer architecture with the various implementations of the relational bottleneck highlighted above suggest that the latter may be substantially more data efficient, though this remains to be demonstrated at scale, and for the full range of tasks over which Transformers have been applied.}.
+This implementation of the relational bottleneck yields the same benefits observed in others: the Abstractor learns relational patterns faster than the Transformer, and displays better out-of-distribution generalization of those patterns.
 The Abstractor also has a few advantages relative to existing implementations of the ESBN and CoRelNet.
-Because the relation matrix is computed using separate key and query projections, the Abstractor is capable of representing asymmetric relations (e.g., can capture the difference in meanings between `A is greater than B' and `B is greater than A').
-In addition, multi-headed relational cross-attention enables the Abstractor to model multi-dimensional relations.
+Because the relation matrix is computed using separate key and query projections, the Abstractor is capable of representing asymmetric relations (e.g., can capture the difference in meanings between `A is greater than B' and `B is greater than A'; Figure~\ref{abstractor_results}).
+In addition, multi-head relational cross-attention enables the Abstractor to model multi-dimensional relations.
 As proposed, ESBN and CoRelNet are limited to relations along a single feature dimension only.
-Finally, similar to Transformers, the Abstractor is a \textit{generative} architecture, whereas the ESBN and CoRelNet are purely discriminative\footnote{It should be noted that these are not fundamental limitations of the ESBN and CoRelNet architectures.
-For instance, both of these architectures can be modified so as to employ separate key and query embeddings, enabling asymmetric relations to be modeled~\cite{kerg2022neural}.
-Furthermore, an alternative implementation of the ESBN has been proposed that can perform generative tasks~\cite{sinha2020memory}.}.
+Finally, similar to Transformers, the Abstractor is a \textit{generative} architecture, whereas the ESBN and CoRelNet are purely discriminative (although an alternative implementation of the ESBN has been proposed that can perform generative tasks~\cite{sinha2020memory}).
 This enables the Abstractor to perform a broader range of tasks, including the sequence-to-sequence tasks that are common in natural language processing.